 Academic Probation ~ Academic Probation constitutes an official acknowledgment that the student's academic performance reflects a disregard for the educational aims of JCA.
 The following students will be placed on academic probation:

-- 1. Students failing two or more courses at the conclusion of a nine-week grading period (quarter). - 2.
+- 1. Students failing two or more courses at the conclusion of a semester. - 2.
 Students who have failed to react responsibly to previous academic probation actions.